-The Audit Committee has selected the firm of PricewaterhouseCoopers LLP as independent accountants for the Company and its consolidated subsidiaries for 2024.
-This firm has acted as independent accountants for the Company and its consolidated subsidiaries since 1971.
+The Audit Committee has selected the firm of PricewaterhouseCoopers LLP as independent accountants for the Company and its consolidated subsidiaries since 1971.
 This long-term relationship benefits the Company through the accounting firm's substantial working knowledge of the Company and its operations.
 Although the submission of this matter to the stockholders is not required by law or by the bylaws of the Company, the selection of PricewaterhouseCoopers LLP will be submitted for ratification at the Annual Meeting.
 The affirmative vote of the majority of the shares represented at the meeting, with abstentions having the effect of negative votes, will be necessary to ratify the selection of PricewaterhouseCoopers LLP as independent accountants for the Company and its consolidated subsidiaries for 2024.
 Representatives of PricewaterhouseCoopers LLP are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they so desire and are expected to be available to respond to appropriate questions.
 The Board unanimously recommends that you vote FOR the ratification of the Audit Committee's selection of independent accountants.
+If the selection is not ratified at the meeting, the Audit Committee will reconsider its selection of independent accountants.